YinHK-gameDev/unity-learn/assets/models/Importing model/Avatar.md

 If automapping fails completely or partially, you can manually assign bones by either dragging them from the Scene view or from the Hierarchy view.
 If Unity thinks a bone fits, it appears in green in the Avatar Mapping tab; otherwise it appears in red.

+The **T-pose** is the default pose required by Unity animation and is the recommended pose to model in your 3D modeling application.
+However, if you did not use the T-pose to model your character and the animation does not work as expected, you can select Reset from the Pose drop-down menu.

 https://docs.unity3d.com/Manual/ConfiguringtheAvatar.html